 2. Any individual charged with participating in a disturbance will be referred to the appropriate judicial body for action.

 The judicial procedure with respect to faculty and other professional staff charged with participating in a disturbance or improper demonstrations or seizure of facilities, or other like violations of university policy, is as follows:

 The faculty member shall be afforded a hearing before the University Appeals Board (see Policy D18.0: "RIT Student Conduct Process," section VI.) which shall determine whether:

 The faculty member violated the policies of the university and

 The faculty member willfully disobeyed any reasonable request to discontinue such violations, if any.

-Prior to any hearing by the Institute Appeals Board, the faculty member shall be notified of the time and place of the hearing, and shall upon request, be furnished a written copy of the charges and shall be afforded the right to choose an advisor to assist in confronting and examining opposing witnesses and to present a defense which may include calling other witnesses.
+Prior to any hearing by the University Appeals Board, the faculty member shall be notified of the time and place of the hearing, and shall upon request, be furnished a written copy of the charges and shall be afforded the right to choose an advisor to assist in confronting and examining opposing witnesses and to present a defense which may include calling other witnesses.
 A record of the hearing adequate for review shall be made and the transcript of such record shall be available to the parties upon request and under reasonable conditions.

-The chair of the Institute Appeals Board shall have the discretion, if necessary, to limit the hearing to a reasonable opportunity for presentation of relevant and material evidence, and to conduct such hearing in a manner that will not unduly disrupt the educational and other functions of the University.
+The chair of the University Appeals Board shall have the discretion, if necessary, to limit the hearing to a reasonable opportunity for presentation of relevant and material evidence, and to conduct such hearing in a manner that will not unduly disrupt the educational and other functions of the University.